Indycarpenter's Web Log

 Then comes the predictable accusations, partly justified, that I am denying them their “fun”.

-As a product of a small town, poor neighbourhood upbringing, on a swimmable pond, and abundant forests, I encourage them to go outside, and “make [their] own ‘fun’”.
+As a product of a small town, poor neighborhood upbringing, on a swimmable pond, and abundant forests, I encourage them to go outside, and “make [their] own ‘fun’”.

-They then remind me that we live on a fast road, have an arguably small yard, and that there aren’t many kids their age, in the neighbourhood.
+They then remind me that we live on a fast road, have an arguably small yard, and that there aren’t many kids their age, in the neighborhood.

 Chalk it up to my incrementally advancing dementia.